bzollern/bzollern.github.io/_posts/2025-03-17-Music-for-the-Royal-Fireworks.md

 I did get some basic ideas down—the plan was to rework the puzzle into a full round (since this was essentially a round-length puzzle, just like Ripple Effect).
 I even came up with a meta answer, though using it for this hunt would likely have run into some problems (exercise left to the reader), and answers to go with it (which unfortunately were even more constrained and also didn't exactly mesh well with my extraction methods).

 Eventually, as 2024 bled into 2025, and the rest of the Epilogue was being hammered out[^pun], we settled on releasing it as is.
-However, over time I had become somewhat unhappy with the puzzle's current state.
+However, over time I had become somewhat unhappy with the puzzle's then-current state.
 The coda really was just tacked on at the time; I rewrote it to call back to Medley IV, where it leads directly off the Pathetique at the end (and even added the other pieces in its section to strengthen the connection).
 I also rewrote a few of the melodies for easier identification.

 Slightly more controversially, I also took the opportunity to write the crutches out of the puzzle.
 So the endcard was replaced with a simpler one (just two credits lines on a white background) and its clues scattered across the sheet music.
 The flavortext, formerly needing the length of a paragraph to justify the existence of a melody checker, was now just one line of description and one line of clarification taken from the endcard.
 The major crutches needed to justify using the Solresol symbols were now three articulation markers on the extant G-D-G, Sudre's "initials"[^sudre] as an annotation, and CPE Bach's Solfeggietto to encourage reading the spare notes as solfège.
 Section E's chords now had to be a shorter message, so I used Grade 2 Braille, just to push future Braille usage in puzzles in that direction (it's not actually commonly used, per Sara, and admittedly Grade 1's usage in puzzles has become a bit bland).